 By definition, inclusive hiring requires leveling the playing field for all candidates.
 One way to do that is to replace resume screening with an on-the-job simulation like Vervoe’s skills assessments software.
 A skill test with questions crafted to mimic the role allows candidates to perform tasks relevant to the job they’ve applied for and showcase their abilities in the process.

 Moreover, an AI diversity recruiting software tool can use an algorithm to score the results, ranking candidates rather than eliminating them.
 Vervoe’s smart algorithm delivers recruiters a list of the top candidates after their qualifications have been validated; recruiters can then invite candidates to the interview stage and beyond.

 Skill tests often result in high levels of candidate engagement, too.
 Companies that use Vervoe’s assessments experience a 97% candidate completion rate, which is among the highest engagement rates in the industry.
 Candidates love the opportunity to stand out from the crowd.

-When candidates go through the hiring process and engage with people from many different backgrounds, it can validate that yours is a truly inclusive culture.
+When candidates go through the hiring process and engage with people from many different backgrounds, it can validate that yours is truly striving to be an inclusive culture.
 Interview teams that are made up of unique individuals from different parts of your organization can create a more inclusive environment for new people.
 They can also help you ask different questions, bring new perspectives to the interview, and improve the quality of your vetting process.